Career timeline for law students. Find out more.

 - Law Alumni Panel: Careers Advice and Insight in to the legal profession

 The Education and Student Experience team also offer a range of employer skills sessions and recruitment events.
-The Bracton Law Society organise networking events and visits to Inns of Courts and law firms.

 Our excellent links with alumni mean that we can offer second year students, who are interested in working in top City law firms, the opportunity to have a practice interview with a City law firm partner.
 Students are asked to submit their CVs in advance of the interview so that the interviewer can ask the relevant questions in true interview style.
 Feedback is given directly after the interview to the student on both the CV and interview techniques.